-One of the key sets of information we need to identify to build our context and stimulate our imagination has to do where musical and textual ideas begin and end.
+One of the sets of information we need to identify to build our context and stimulate our imagination is where musical and textual ideas begin and end.
 We will build on this idea throughout this course.
-For now, our goal is to identify where phrases begin and end.
-We will focus on musical phrases because if you are working on a song by a good composer the text phrase will be within the musical phrase.
-This is another key element of musical information you have to gather to feed your imagination what it needs to garner the truth the music is trying to tell.
+For now, our goal is to identify where phrases start and end.
+We will focus on musical phrases because if you are working on a song by a good composer, the text phrase will be within the musical phrase.
+This is another key element of musical information you have to gather to feed your imagination what it needs to garner the truth the music is trying to tell

 Where do I put arrows?

-You are going to put an arrow pointing down to the beginning of the last note or syllable of every phrase.
+You will put an arrow pointing down to the beginning of the last note or syllable of every phrase.
 If it is the end of the phrase there should be an arrow pointing down to that note or sung syllable.

 The first arrow of any piece will actually be before the music starts.
 Here is an example of how it could look: